 *.
-Overall, I think these the trilogy works pretty well, without any real falling off in terms of quality.
+Overall, I think that the trilogy works pretty well, without any real falling off in terms of quality.
 That said, the sense that we have been here before is by now both justified and pronounced.
 What this means is predictability in terms of structure and technique.

 *.
 As for the structure, I had to shake my head at the line on the DVD box telling me that “the last fifteen minutes will mess you up for life.”
 They didn’t, but the warning fits with the way each of these movies is constructed, which is to say they are slow burns of rising tension until we come to a sudden (and invariably grim and downbeat) ending.
 The last fifteen (or ten) minutes is the only reason you’re here.
 The rest is all build-up.

 *.
 Is there a connection between such a structure and the found-footage mode of presentation?
 I guess found footage presupposes a messy end for the filmmakers, and has since The Blair Witch Project, or, before that, Cannibal Holocaust.

 *.
 The shaky-cam technique has its own associated risks and rewards.
 No, it doesn’t make much sense for Dennis to still be filming everything up to the bitter end.
 But that oscillating camera mounted on the fan base was a stroke of genius.
 I thought they could have used that even more.